Toned Paper Drawing - A Beginner’s Step-By-Step Guide

 Conclusion

-As you can see, toned paper is a great tool for practicing full-value range drawings, and modelling form.
+As you can see, toned paper is a great tool for practicing full-value range drawings, and modeling form.

 Once you add in the white, you’ll start feeling the magic of drawing on toned paper.